gcallah/Rationalism/CommonCause/common.md

-Thus we see that, far from being "neutral among competing ends," the classical liberal state is neutral among competing classical liberal ends, but will quite definitely squash any non-liberal ends.
-And, suddenly, the "classical liberal state" is flushed from its warren and out into the light of day, where it can be clearly seen as just another partisan view of what kind of life the state should favor.
-Just as the communist state is "tolerant" of various communist schemes for social organization, but intolerant of non-communist ones, or the Catholic integralist state is tolerant of various intra-Catholic disputes about policy, but intolerant of positions that undermine the Church's authority.
+Thus we see that, far from being "neutral among competing ends," the classical liberal state is neutral among competing classical liberal ends, but will quite definitely surpress any non-liberal ends.
+Once we have seen through its lair's camouflage, the "neutral state" is flushed from its den and out into the light of day, where we clearly recognize it as one among many partisan advocates of what form of life the state should promote.

-If one attends to political history, this fact will hardly be surprising.
-Most stable polities in history have organized a society around a particular view of human life, and how that life relates to the cosmos as a whole.
-As the political philosopher Eric Voegelin put it, polities are "cosmions," little shelters that express for their inhabitants how they relate, through the polity, to the broader cosmos.
-Their political form "represents" the inhabitants view of their relationship to the world as a whole.
+If one attends to political history, this exposure will hardly be surprising.
+Most stable polities have organized a society based upon a particular view of human life, and how that life relates to the cosmos as a whole.
+As the political philosopher Eric Voegelin put it, polities are "cosmions," little shelters that express for their inhabitants how they are connected to and take part in, through their polity, the broader cosmos which they find themselves, mysteriously, inhabiting.

-There is, of course, another possibility: a polity will be held together, despite its failing to be representative in the existential sense, through force.
+But there is another possibility: a polity can be held together, despite its failing to be representative in the existential sense, through force.
 Thus, for instance, after the collapse of the pagan Roman worldview, the Roman Empire was sustained for several centuries by military means.